-Get emergency medical help if you have any of these signs of an allergic reaction while taking ferrous gluconate: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives, blistering or peeling skin; fever; difficulty breathing; swelling of your face, lips, tongue, or throat.

 pain in your chest or throat when swallowing a ferrous gluconate tablet.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.

 For Healthcare Professionals

 Applies to ferrous gluconate: compounding powder, oral capsule, oral liquid, oral tablet, oral tablet extended release.

 Frequency not reported: Gastrointestinal discomfort, anorexia, diarrhea, nausea, heartburn, vomiting, constipation, fecal impaction, darkening of stools, gastrointestinal necrosis, gastrointestinal perforation, gastrointestinal stricture, epigastric pain, hematemesis[Ref]